Your Desk Job is Making You Exhausted

 Adding morning workouts to your routine could really turn around your afternoon.
 We’ve already covered the tricks to kicking your a.m. workout into gear, and how moving in the morning is scientifically proven to increase your energy levels throughout the day.
 Tack on a healthy, fiber and nutrient-rich breakfast and you’ll be well-equipped to make it through the workday.

 If you’ve ever spent a full day in the office only to walk out into the 5 p.m. daylight with a major case of mole eyes, you understand that natural light deprivation is a very real concern.
 Natural light keeps you sharp and, as new research shows, a little dose of it a day can keep you wakeful through the early evening.
 If you’re feeling lethargic when the clock strikes 2 p.m., treat yourself to a quick walk around the block.
 See the light and get a little exercise in at the same time.

 If your mid-afternoon slump starts with a grumbly stomach, ask yourself the following questions: Did you start with a nutritional breakfast?
 Did you pack (or pick up) a healthy lunch?
 Did you bring a light snack?
 Bananas, matcha, raw nuts, and small amounts dark chocolate are great choices for boosting your energy levels (think Popeye’s spinach cure, but less animated).
 If you’re in need of a few options that incorporate the energy-fueling ingredients above, we have 10 energy bar recipes that you can make ahead of time at home.

-For more information on how Independence Blue Cross can be a part of your plan for health and wellness, click here.This post is a sponsored collaboration between Independence Blue Cross and Philadelphia magazine's advertising department.
+For more information on how Independence Blue Cross can be a part of your plan for health and wellness, click here.This is a paid partnership between Independence Blue Cross and Philadelphia Magazine's City/Studio